Saxo Logo

 Trade value less than $1 billion: 0.2 bps * trade value; min. $2

-Saxo Bank forex spreads and commissions
+Saxo forex spreads and commissions

 High options commission

-Saxo Bank US stock index options fees are much higher than the industry average.
+Saxo US stock index options fees are much higher than the industry average.
 US stock index options fees are calculated as follows: $2 per contract, but using VIP pricing it can be $0.75 per contract

 Broker